Find out how your work-related injury can qualify for workers’ compensation benefits even when you’re off-the-clock.

 Example: Hit in a Parking Lot

 Even though Charlie had punched out and left the grocery store, he’s covered by workers’ comp because the parking lot is under his employer’s control.
-His employer knew that Charlie had to traverse the parking lot to get to his car, and it is an “extension” of the grocery store.
+His employer knew that Charlie had to walk through the parking lot to get to his car, so it’s an “extension” of the grocery store.